bcowdery/dotfiles/Readme.md

 The `~/bin/` directory contains handy scripts, usually written in a mix of bash, zsh and [zx](https://google.github.io/zx/)

+These scripts are symlinked to the `~/.local/bin` path.

+Use the `bootstrap update scripts` command to update symlinks for new scripts.

 ## Customizations

-You can use `~/.extra` to add a few customizations without the need to fork this entire repository, or to add configuration that you don’t want to commit to a public repository. **The `.extra` file is copied once during `install` and then ignored in future updates.**
+You can use `~/.extra` to add a few customizations without the need to fork this entire repository, or to add configuration that you don’t want to commit to a public repository.

 For example, you can use `~/.extra` to configure your Git credentials, leaving the committed `.gitconfig` free of user specific configuration.